heildampf/Email-extractor/README.md

 # Fix: 13-09-2019
 - Fix - The script was pasted when searching for phrases on Google.
-- Add Requirements - pip install -r requirements.txt
+- Add Requirements - pip3 install -r requirements.txt

 # Email Extractor Functions